koiosonline/Koios-donation-tracker/README.md

 # Nothing here yet

+# Decentralized contract set-up
+Use whatever tool you want to push the contract to the blockchain.

 # Centralized server set-up
 Add a file in the ``` server_listener_solution ``` folder called ``` .env ```.
 This file requires the following (replace <> with your own values):